-Inadequate conditions are one of the many excuses that would-be writers use to explain why they’re not getting any writing done.
+Inadequate conditions are one of the many excuses that would-be writers use to explain why they’re not getting any work done.
 Their schedules are too full, their bank accounts too empty.
 They’re too tired or not inspired.
 They haven’t found the perfect story idea.
-They don’t have a comfortable chair or there’s too much noise — too many distractions.
+They don’t have a comfortable chair, or there’s too much noise — too many distractions.

-Every excuse — every reason not to write — is just that: a distraction.
+Every excuse — every reason not to write — is just that: an excuse.
 Writing is the cheapest and most accessible craft in the world.
-All you need to get started is a pen and notebook.
+All you need to get started is a pen and a notebook.
 If you have a fancy computer and state-of-the-art software, all the better, but owning these tools is not essential.
 Anyone can rent computer time in a local library (Ray Bradbury rented typewriters when he first started his writing career).

 Ideal conditions may happen someday.
 Your personal responsibilities will dwindle.
 You’ll have a spare room you can convert into your own personal writing studio.
 You’ll have spare cash you can spend on supplies, equipment, and weekly trips to a quaint café.
 In the meantime, why let all these excuses stop you from doing what you love?

 If you really want to write — if you truly want to become an author — you won’t let anything get in your way, least of all, imperfect conditions.